Battery Load Test: A Comprehensive Guide

 Part 5.
 Battery load testing procedure

-• Deep-cycle: 3x Ah rating for 3 hours
+• Deep-cycle batteries: Apply 3x Ah rating for 3 hours to assess usable capacity.

-• Stop if voltage drops below 9V (12V battery)
+• Stop the test if voltage drops below 9V for a 12V battery.

 Part 6.
 Interpreting load test results